-Israel has long been on my mind and it is one of those destinations that I feel is so near and yet so far – I missed two opportunities to head there last year and it is the first destination on My Bucket list for 2017.
+Israel has long been on my mind and it is one of those destinations that I feel is so near and yet so far – I missed two opportunities to head there last year and it is the first destination on My Bucket list.
 Here are some of the places to see in Israel

 The Story of the Dead Sea Scrolls